CodexLink/GeM-ESSAC/README.md

 </p>

 # Welcome!
 Hello!
-This is my first Arduino Personal Project for Personal Benefits #1 (APP_PB_#1).
-This project is currently under slow progression status.
+This is my first Arduino Personal Project for Personal Benefits. his project is currently under slow progression status.
 Meaning I'm basically in a state of being busy wherein I don't have most of my time dedicated to this project.
 Even though it takes me about a year to do something about it.

-# TLDR; What does this project do? / What so special about it?
-It does report only sensor data and there's nothing special about it, seriously.
-But there will be an implementation where I have to use RFID to unlock my laptop and control its some functionality such as locking, unlocking (obviously), mode setting and other such.
-I just want to create a simple prototype that can be hardened by the use of connecting it to the web.
-By the means of reporting data from the internet.
-This way I could get concept of returning data from app to hardware or vice-versa.
-I just want to get the main glipse of reporting and returning data from any platform by the use of this one as my base concept.
+Please read TL;DRs for more information about this repo.

 ## Table of Contents

 This README will be seperated in accordance with formality and content quality.
 Those two are: Non-Formal and Formal Non-formal was done to answer peoples thought or my thoughts with the use informal words.
 Some sections in non-formal is basically not fitted to the formal section.

+# TL;DR | The project is very simple but made things harder by my implementation
+The project does report only sensor data and there's nothing special about it, seriously.
+What make things harder is the implementation where I have to use RFID to unlock my laptop and control its some functionality such as locking, unlocking (obviously), mode setting and other such.
+I just want to create a simple prototype that can be hardened by the use of connecting it to the web.
+By the means of reporting data from the internet.
+This way I could get concept of returning data from app to hardware or vice-versa.
+I just want to get the glipse of reporting and returning data from any platform by the use of this one as my base concept.

+# TL;DR | I'm making things harder just to learn something for myself.
+You know, there will be a time where you have to make things implemented in a way of not founding out that you intended to do something that is obvious enough.
+I want to practice implementing different instead of directly declaring it and leaving it as is.
+Sometimes we need to put things in container even though there's no need to.
+Basically my point is, you have to make things a lil bit difficult even though it is easy enough to implement it.
+Right now, I don't know if I'm making things harder anymore by double-layering a function just to get called.
+Hope you understand.

+# TL;DR | I'm basically maintaining the repository like I'm working with different people.
+I'm very interested at collaborating with people even though I don't have that kind of thing yet or have people who wants to work with me at the moment.
+Basically, I'm interested how versioning control works or basically GitHub works.
+I like how I can manage my projects just by declaring issues, milestones or even pull request.
+Things you may notice here is that, I'm detailed at commit message and even issues.
+Why?
+Because that benefits me the most.
+Like, I know what I've to do even though I'm clueless asf.

 ## Formal Introduction